mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/multi-user-task.md

 A threshold of `100%` is the same as using **Consensus** as the **Decision method**.
 {{% /alert %}}

-###### 2.5.2.4.2 Fallback outcome {#threshold-fallback-outcome}
+###### 2.5.2.4.2 Fallback Outcome {#threshold-fallback-outcome}

-This outcome will be the final outcome of the multi-user task in the following cases:

-* If it is determined that it is not possible to reach the threshold with the remaining votes.
+This outcome will be the final outcome of the multi-user task if it is determined that it is not possible to reach the threshold with the remaining votes.
-* If the number of [targeted users](#users) is less than the [absolute number](#absolute-number) specified in the **Participant input** section:

-For example, if the targeted user count is `10` and you set the absolute number to `20` as the **Participant input**, then the threshold can never be reached and the fallback outcome will be used as the final outcome to complete the task.

 {{% alert color="info" %}}
-A fallback outcome be both a selectable outcome and a fallback outcome at the same time.
+A fallback outcome can be both a selectable outcome and a fallback outcome at the same time.
 {{% /alert %}}

-{{% alert color="info" %}}
-The completion condition is evaluated after each user selects an outcome.
-If a user selects an outcome and this results an outcome reaching the threshold, the multi-user task will be completed with that outcome.
-The task will be removed from the inbox of the remaining users as their votes will not change the final multi-user task outcome.
-{{% /alert %}}

 ###### 2.5.2.4.3 Example

-The following example shows how you can use **Threshold** as the **Decision method** using **Percentage** as the [threshold type](#threshold-type):
+The following example shows how it works when the decision method is **Threshold** and the threshold type is **Percentage**.

 There are 50 targeted users and 10 required votes from users.
 The possible outcomes are A, B and C. The threshold value is `60%`.
 3 users have voted for outcome A, 4 users have voted for outcome B, and 1 user voted for outcome C. This means that in total, 8 users have voted and there are a maximum of 2 votes to go to complete the task.